30 Years of Connection, Confidence, and Reading

 Then: A Visionary Partnership Begins

 In 1995, MFS became one of the first national sites for Experience Corps, a visionary program that matched adults aged 50+ with young readers—building skills and confidence side by side, one word, one book, one relationship at a time.
-In 2011, Experience Corps became part of AARP Foundation, expanding its reach and strengthening its mission.

 From our earliest volunteers—including the beloved “Grandma Cherry”—to today’s dedicated team, Experience Corps has stayed rooted in one simple idea: literacy and connection go hand in hand.